Hunt the nets, free the victims

 Removing ghost nets is dangerous, usually 12 divers are required for each cleanup.
 If the divers are lucky with the weather, they might be able to pull 50 to 60 pounds of nets out of water.
 Hence, it is our priority to educate the fishermen in the first place and hopefully can reduce the amount of abandoned nets in our ocean!

-We also provide training and safety advice for divers to become a ghost net hunter.
-If you already have diving certifications and would like to join our team, get in touch with us!
+A Plastic Ocean Foundation also provides training and safety advice for divers to become a ghost net hunter.
+If you already have diving certifications and would like to join the team, get in touch with them!